SharpAttributeParser/SharpAttributeParser/README.md

 All parsers require a user-implemented `Recorder`, responsible for recording the parsed arguments.
 Typically, each distinct attribute-type will require a separate implementation.
 Recorders will receive the values of the parsed arguments, together with the symbol of the associated parameter.

-In most cases, `Recorders` may extend one of the abstract classes `ASemanticArgumentRecorder` and `ASyntacticArgumentRecorder`.
+In most cases, `Recorders` may extend one of the abstract classes `ASemanticArgumentRecorder`, `ASyntacticArgumentRecorder`, and `AArgumentRecorder`.
+The last of these, `AArgumentRecorder`, handles both semantic and syntactic parsing - using `Location.None` when parsing semantically.

 #### Recorder Example